-The Executive Committee members consist of the board chair, vice chair and two other directors designated by the Board, each representing a nominating region other than those represented by the chair or vice chair.
+The Executive Committee members consist of the board chair, vice chair and three other directors designated by the Board, each representing a nominating region other than those represented by the chair or vice chair.
+Per the merger agreement, Thomas Colgan joined the Executive Committee effective January 1, 2022.
 The Board Chair has the authority to appoint one other member.
 The committee is primarily responsible for providing input and direction to management on the development and implementation of the Association's strategic plan, policies and other significant matters requiring attention between board meetings.
 The committee also acts as the liaison with the Association's regulator, the FCA.